 Progressing through the game can be almost as tricky as placing in that infamous top 10 though, and that first experiment will soon be but a fond memory of an easier time, with its relaxing pace and lack of hazards.
 What do I mean by that?
 Well for starters, hope you enjoy dodging lightning barriers… or how about navigating narrow tunnels that rotate into view?
 All that coupled with a rather hectic pace later on definitely spells “difficult”.
 It’s a good thing the controls are pretty much spot-on, even if I would have liked to blame them for my rubbish performance.
 Eventually, I did get better and cleared most experiments, but man… GRAVITON.
 Yikes!
 I’ll finish it at some point.
 Just need a tiny bit (read: a lot) of practice.

 The fact that levels are randomly generated should come as no surprise, and in my opinion, it’s both a blessing and a curse.
 It does mean you can’t simply plot a course and enable auto-pilot after the 100th attempt, but also that you’ll never know what’s coming.
 It’d be much too easy if one could memorize the layout though… so it’s a good thing that the only constant is the catchy soundtrack playing in the background, as you run through each of the six experiments.

-All in all, it definitely provides some interesting twists on the endless runners genre with its rotating platforms and science crazyness.
-It even comes in three different flavors: Windows, Mac and Linux,
+All in all, it definitely provides some interesting twists on the endless runners genre with its rotating platforms and science craziness.
+It even comes in three different flavors: Windows, Mac, and Linux,

 with a paid iOS version “coming soon”.
 Feeling competitive?
 I put a screenshot above this paragraph with my best efforts at the time of writing, and as such, I dare you to download Boson X and attempt to beat them.
 I dare you!